traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 const ACCOUNT = await SIGNER.getAddress()
 ```

 Note that in your project, you most likely will not hardcode the private key at any time.
-You would be using libraries like [web3react](https://github.com/Uniswap/web3-react) or [wagmi](https://wagmi.sh/) to connect to a wallet, sign messages, interact with contracts, and get the values for PROVIDER, SIGNER and ACCOUNT
+You would be using libraries like [web3react](https://github.com/Uniswap/web3-react) or [wagmi](https://wagmi.sh/) to connect to a wallet, sign messages, interact with contracts, and get the values for `PROVIDER`, `SIGNER` and `ACCOUNT`

 ### Constants: tokens and LBPair bin step
 ```js